 The open nature of KNIME means that we use other open source libraries.
 A review of known issues and, when necessary, any potential security risk issues surrounding an open source library are first identified before accessing that library.
 Only stable, well documented versions of the open source libraries are included in the design process.
-When the decision is taken to include another open-source library which could involve security related topics, KNIME documents that fact and monitors these open-source libraries to ensure that any security related and relevant notifications can be assessed and, when required, incorporated in the KNIME Security Response and Remediation procedure.
+When the decision is taken to include another open source library which could involve security related topics, KNIME documents that fact and monitors these open source libraries to ensure that any security related and relevant notifications can be assessed and, when required, incorporated in the KNIME Security Response and Remediation procedure.
 Each new version of those libraries is equally assessed before inclusion in KNIME Software.
-To manage this process, KNIME uses Dependency Track for Software Composition Analysis.